Amoeba: Runtime Tensor Parallel Transformation for LLM Inference Services: Design

-To reduce peak memory consumption during transformation ({\bf Challenge-1}), the critical cornerstone is managing KV cache storage at a fine granularity rather than a whole bulk.
-The most closely related work is vAttention \cite{vAttention}, which proposes page-based virtualization for KV cache management.
-However, in the context of parallelism transformation, we need not only to dynamically manage KV cache pages but also to {\bf support efficient migration of these pages among different GPUs}.
-Achieving this efficient migration is non-trivial.
+Transformation of KV Cache introduces huge overload of memory management.
+The overload primarily consists of two parts.

-The primary challenge we identify is the incompatibility between page-wise memory management and the standard KV cache layout in mainstream inference engines~\cite{vLLM, SGLang}.
-While page-wise management allows incremental expansion of the KV cache by appending new pages for newly generated tokens, it introduces significant overhead due to the conventional requirement that K and V values must reside in contiguous blocks.
-As illustrated in Figure~\ref{fig:kv_cache_0}, adding each new page necessitates additional shifting operations (via copy or memory unmap+remap operations) to maintain contiguous allocation of the entire K and V.
+The first overload lies in cudaMemcopy operations introduced by page-wise memory management.
+To enable flexible KV Cache expansion during transformation, we utilize page-wise memory management~\cite{2MB_granularity} to store the KV Cache.
+However, the standard KV Cache layout in mainstream inference engines~\cite{vLLM, SGLang} is incompatible with flexible expansion, because it requires K and V values to reside in two contiguous blocks.
+As illustrated in Figure~\ref{fig:kv_cache_0}, adding new pages necessitates additional shifting operations to V values (via copy or memory unmap+remap operations) to maintain contiguous allocation of the entire K and V.

-\parabf{Page-friendly KV cache layout.} While classic mitigation strategies (\eg copy acceleration or overlap techniques) can help alleviate side effects, we aim to eradicate the root cause through architectural redesign.
-The fundamental issue stems from the limitations of KV cache management, specifically the legacy requirement for contiguous memory blocks.
-To preserve compatibility with existing engine implementations and minimize extensive modifications, we reorganize the hierarchical relationship between K/V tensors and memory blocks.
-Our key innovation is arranging KV cache for consecutive tokens to occupy adjacent blocks, aligning with the page allocation patterns.
-Thus, this design could eliminate the shifting overhead.

-The additional challenge lies in the mismatch between this new layout and the attention kernel's input, Specifically, any change in the attention kernel's input requires significant modifications to its implementation.
-We address this by implementing a general \texttt{kv\_stride\_order()} function that automatically maps between different layouts.
-We then use \texttt{permute(*stride\_order)} to reshape the stored KV cache to the expected layout.
-Thus, from the attention kernel's perspective, the input remains unchanged, eliminating the need for further modifications.